A smart Battery charger circuit design guide

 - Enough I/Os to combine all sections

 Whether the circuit is analog or digital it has to sense the voltage from different sensors (voltage, current, temp.).
 So the circuit should have this feature.
 Then the switching may be PWM-based or pulse-based so there has to be a feature to generate that PWM or pulse.
 Then the operating speed should not be so slow that it takes a long time to respond.
 A faster response is always beneficial.
-And in the end, there should be enough Input/Outputs so that all other circuits can be connected with the control circuit.
+And in the end, there should be enough Input/Output so that all other circuits can be connected with the control circuit.

 So we have seen the basic block for a battery charger circuit and an updated block for the same system.
 Whether it is basic or advanced, we should always design/select a suitable battery charger circuit for operation.
 A good battery charger can extend the battery life as well as save lots of money in the end.